Frequently Asked Questions

 - Wrexham Public Services Board

-The Public Services Boards must collectively assess the well-being of the population in their areas which helps them choose local well-being objectives and prepare a local well-being plan.
+Each Public Services Board must assess the well-being of the population in its areas, and then choose local well-being objectives and prepare a local well-being plan.
 Each member of the Board must do everything they can to meet those objectives.
 The Commissioner gave advice to each Public Services Board on the setting of the well-being plans and objectives for their areas.
 You can read more about the office’s work with Public Services Boards here.

 The Commissioner’s duty is to promote the Act and help improve well-being in Wales.
 This can cover almost every possible policy area and decision made in Wales.

-The Commissioner decided to select these six big issues, challenges and opportunities facing future generations to concentrate her actions in order to have a real and deep impact.
-The six priority areas were chosen after a rigorous process involving over 1,300 people.
+The Commissioner decided to select these several big issues, challenges and opportunities facing future generations to concentrate her actions in order to have a real and deep impact.
+The areas of focus were chosen after a rigorous process involving over 1,300 people.
 You can find more information about the process in the document ‘Developing Priorities for the Future Generations Commissioner’.

-The six priority areas that were identified as having the greatest potential to improve all four pillars of well-being (environmental, cultural, social and economic) are:
+The areas of focus that were identified as having the greatest potential to improve all four dimensions of well-being (environmental, cultural, social and economic) are:

 - Creating the right infrastructure for future generations, with a focus on: